Windings of prime geodesics: Estimates on Weyl's Law

 \begin{proof} We consider the function

 where $b_1>0$ is the smallest positive denominator in the Dirichlet series given by \eqref{Dirich} and is bounded below.
-The local factors are repeated with multiplicity for each pole $s_j(\chi,r)\in(1/2,1]$ --- see \lemref{lm:mult} ---, and $\varphi^*(s,\chi,r)$ is regular and uniformly bounded for $\re(s)\geq1/2$.
-Selberg \cite[pp.~655-656]{SelbergVol1} shows that
+The local factors are repeated with multiplicity for each pole $s_j(\chi,r)\in(1/2,1]$ --- see Lemma \ref{lm:mult} ---, and $\varphi^*(s,\chi,r)$ is regular and uniformly bounded for $\re(s)\geq1/2$.
+Selberg \cite[pp.~655-656]{Selberg1989} shows that

 for all $t\in\R$.
 By taking the logarithmic derivative of \eqref{Selberg}, we have

 Since $b_1$ is uniformly bounded below, the term $-\log b_1$ is uniformly bounded above.
 For $|t|\leq T$, $e^{-t^2/T^2}\geq e^{-1}$, and using that $-\tfrac{\varphi^{*}~'}{\varphi^*}>0$, we have